shirakami-chigusa/test-blueprint-overlays/README.md

-I'm trying to configure `nixpkgs.overlays` per-host, not globally.
+I'm attempting to configure `nixpkgs.overlays` on a per-host basis, rather than globally.

-I confirmed that if `nixpkgs.overlays` is defined in `configuration.nix` instead of directly under `inputs.blueprint` in `flake.nix`, the overlays are not enabled in `packages/<pname>/default.nix`.
+I've confirmed that if `nixpkgs.overlays` is defined in `configuration.nix` instead of directly under `inputs.blueprint` in `flake.nix`, the overlays are not being applied within `packages/<pname>/default.nix`.

 ### System Info